brianpeiris/hubs-reticulum-modules/README.md

 ## HubBinding

-The HubBinding mechanism is used to bind a hub's access and authorization to an external community service, such as Discord or Slack.
+The HubBinding mechanism is used to bind a room's access and authorization to an external community service, such as Discord or Slack.
 This mechanism is used by the Hubs Discord Bot to bind Hubs rooms to a Discord channel.
 When a room is bound to a community channel, access to that Hub room is gated with an account associated with that community, via OAuth, and the permissions in a room are determined by a user's level of access in that community channel.
 For example, moderators of a Discord server would also be moderators of Hubs rooms bound to channels in that Discord server.
 Users' Display names and  identifier information are also pulled from the external community API, in order to display them on avatars in the Hubs room.

+## OAuthProvider

+The OAuthProvider module is used to store OAuth information for a Hubs account, to enable the HubBinding mechanism.

 ## Project